paramraghavan/go/README.md

 }
 ```

-See below an Area() function is added to a struct Rect
+See below an Area()  and UpdateDim function is added to a struct Rect

 ```go
 package main